LightYagami200/cli-chan/README.md

 ### Features

-- Chat with CLI Chan directly from your terminal
+- Global Commands - Chat with CLI Chan directly from your terminal
-- Supports conversation context & long-term memory
+- Context/Long Term Memory - Supports conversation context & long-term memory
 - System Awareness - CLI Chan checks some info about your OS & the directories to provide you with the best possible answers
-- No limit on the number of conversations
+- Unlimited Usage - No limit on the number of conversations

 ### Installation